cewi/cakephp-tb-starter/README.md

 ## Installation
 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).
-You first have to add the repository manually by adding this line to your composer.json:
+You first have to add the repository manually by adding to your composer.json:

 ```
 "repositories": [